Homers by Smith, Turner help Dodgers rout winless A’s 10-3

 With Dodger Blue making up most of the 6,653 fans in attendance, it sure sounded like a Los Angeles home game.

 The reigning AL West champion A’s dropped to 0-5 for the third time in franchise history and first since 1987.
-Oakland also lost its initial five games in 1979 — both that year and in ’87 the club won its sixth game.
+Oakland also lost its initial five games in 1979 — then both that year and in ’87 the club won its sixth game.

+“It seems like everything that could go wrong has at this point,” manager Bob Melvin said.

-Oakland got outscored 35-9 by the rival Astros in a season-opening four-game sweep, then got thumped by another impressive, slugging opponent.
+Oakland was outscored 35-9 by the rival Astros in a season-opening four-game sweep, then got thumped by another impressive slugging opponent.

-“Well, we’re facing the world champions here, so it’s not like it gets any easier,” manager Bob Melvin said before the game.
+“Well, we’re facing the world champions here, so it’s not like it gets any easier,” Melvin noted before the game.

-Oakland’s three runs in the eighth were too late.
+Oakland’s three runs in the eighth came too late.
 Mark Canha homered and Matt Chapman and Ka’ai Tom added run-scoring singles — Tom for his first major league hit.

 A’s right-hander Frankie Montas (0-1) was done after 2 2/3 innings, having allowed seven runs and seven hits in his first 2021 start.
 He was slowed the past week after leaving his final spring training outing March 25 with a ripped cuticle on his right middle finger.